anfelipecb/ecommerce_event_driven/README.md

 docker-compose stop shipment
 ```

 Now we submit a new order.
-The UI shows events up to `payment.processed` but no `shipment.created` -- the event is sitting in Redis, waiting for a consumer that isn't there.
+The UI shows events up to `payment.processed` but no `shipment.created` because the event is sitting in Redis, waiting for a consumer that isn't there.

 We bring it back: